i5hi/helpers/vault.md

 Great!

-In the next part will cover hardening options, backup and recovery.
+In the next part will cover hardening options, .

 In the final part, we will configure a HA cluster.